RN255/ThreeMountainsTwo/README.md

 ## Future development
 - the layout of the main page could be changed to make it more interesting, the rectangles look a bit boring.
 - more information for each mountain
-- more mountains or locations could be added